 Overall, browsing in Safari has been the biggest pain!

 The new features added are great, though.
 They can’t be ignored because they are just fantastic!
 We get more editing options in iPadOS 13.
-Could this be the end to third party photo editing apps?
+Could this be the end of third party photo editing apps?

 I mostly take photos of documents and app screenshots.
-Not much editing needed on those, so I haven’t used these new features that much.
+Not much editing is needed on those, so I haven’t used these new features that much.
 This will probably always be my least used feature.

 Most of us are very excited about it.
 It’s a great feature but let’s stop acting like it’s a groundbreaking discovery.
 Android has had this for decades now!
 Celebrating it just makes us look bad.
 It gives Android fans stuff to talk about, so let’s just keep our cool and pretend it’s nothing.

 But behind closed doors… well that’s a different situation!

 This feature puts my spelling abilities in test mode and I don’t like it!
 I am not using it much these days until I am mentally prepared.
 But it’s definitely made me decide not to buy a keyboard, even if I don’t use the swiping feature.
 Typing with one hand is still cooler and faster.